openstreetmap/openstreetmap-website/CONTRIBUTING.md

   can be considered standalone, or is a foundation for the rest of your work, please submit it separately first.
 * Avoid including "fixup" commits.
-If you have added a fixup commit (for example to fix a rubocop warning, or because you changed your own new code) please combine the fixup commit into the commit that introduced the problem.
+If you have added a fixup commit (for example to fix a rubocop warning, or because you changed your own new code), please combine the fixup commit into the commit that introduced the problem.
   `git rebase -i` is very useful for this.
 * Avoid including "merge" commits.
-If your PR can no longer be merged cleanly (for example, an unrelated change to Gemfile.lock on master now conflicts with your PR) then please rebase your PR onto the latest master.
+If your PR can no longer be merged cleanly (for example, an unrelated change to Gemfile.lock on master now conflicts with your PR), please rebase your PR onto the latest master.
 This allows you to fix the conflicts, while keeping the PR a straightforward list of commits.
 If there are no conflicts, then there is no need to rebase anything.